hunterthe100/LALU/README.md

 # LALU
 An assignment during the 2014-2015 year in my Digital Electronics class, with some extra goodies.
 Most documentation is done, let me know if I missed anything or if you want some help getting it running!

 If you want to go read the course material we did in class you can find it here http://lasacs.com/de14/ between the Spring break and Microarchitecture bars.
-Scroll down a little ways, its not the first thing on the list.
+Scroll down a little ways, it’s not the first thing on the list.

 How it works:
 Their are two parts to the instructions for the LALU